oldtools/v0rt3X/ReadMe.md

 # Setup

 Setup (bin\Setup.exe) configures v0rt3X.
-Initializing the tool will index your drives for common game folders used by many delivery providers.
+Initializing the tool will index your drives for common game-installation folders.
+A lookup-table will be indexed from the included steampowered-database only the first time.

-Steam and other digital-delivery providers' games detected and will be excluded from populating amonsgt new derived libraries unless specified in the "distributor-services" dropdown menu.
+Steam and other digital-delivery providers' libraries detected will be **excluded** from populating amonsgt new derived libraries unless specified in the "distributor-services" dropdown menu.

 Use the "SRC" button to add a folder/s where games have been installed.
 EG: C:\Games, or C:\Program Files

-Use the "OUT" button to set the location for the shortcuts.
+Use the "OUT" button to set the location for launcher-shortcuts.

 The "GPD" button will set the location where profile folders for each game will be kept.